Click here to watch a webinar held September 13, where NGLI advisor Ray Ledgerwood provided an overview of the program.

 - By increasing their capacity to navigate and manage complex current and future conservation challenges at the national level, which impact conservation districts across the United States.

 Currently appointed conservation district officials and district officials with current or potential for a statewide leadership position; committed to future conservation district service.
 Seven participants will be selected for the inaugural year, one from each NACD Region.
-Members of the cohort must be district officials with elected/appointed status during the entire program period (February 2020-February 2021).
+Members of the cohort must be district officials with elected/appointed status during the entire program period.

 Members of the cohort will be required to provide dedication to the program in both participant and financial commitments.

 Participation: Applicants will be expected to fully commit to attendance and participation at all program sessions.
-See Timelines section below for planned Session Dates.
 A commitment form will need to be signed by the participant, participant’s employer (if applicable) and participant’s spouse (if applicable) as part of acceptance.
 Standard behavior and performance expectations apply for this professional experience.